-01. Take time to explore your concept
+01. Take some time to explore your concept

-02. Imagine the design on a T-shirt
+02. Imagine your design on a T-shirt

-03. Detail is king but keep things simple
+03. Detail is king, but keep things simple

 04. Consider your market

 This is an important one.
 Think about who your T-shirt is for.
 Are you designing for men or women; young or old?
 At the end of the day, you're designing a product that you want people to wear.

 Like a good brand designer would do, try to put down a written description of the exact person you want to attract to your T-shirt design – who they are, what they like, what other brands they like and go from there.

 If you're going for a humorous T-shirt design, you want to make sure it doesn't come across as a cheap, low-cost joke shirt.
 The most successful T-shirts to use humour do so in a subtle, clever way – even in the case of the loudest and most in-your-face designs.